-Protect, secure, and manage data in the Qumulo platform using the enterprise-grade tools that CIOs and CSOs expect from data platforms.
+Protect, secure, and manage data in the Qumulo file platform using the enterprise-grade tools that CIOs and CSOs expect from data platforms.

-The Data Services layer is made up of five capabilities - snapshots, replication, quotas, audit, and role-based access control (RBAC).
+The Data Services layer is made up of five capabilities - snapshots, replication, quotas, audit, role-based access control (RBAC), and Shift to Amazon S3.